chem-274-A-master/discussion-3/instructions.md

 - What attributes will the class need?
 - What methods will the class need?

 Once you've designed the class, write it out in Python.
+Use the function in the link for Chem 280 as your function to integrate.

 #### Step 2: Extending to Other Integration Methods
 After implementing your midpoint rule integrator, consider the following questions: